 - Yankari National Park (Bauchi State)

-Our country is very diverse with over 250 ethnic groups and over 500 languages spoken in total.
-The two major religions are Christianity and Islam.
-Their adherents are roughly equal in number.
-This creates a truly unique atmosphere with different cultures and religions mixing in harmony.
+Nigeria is diverse with over 250 ethnic groups and over 500 languages spoken in total.
+The three major religions are Christianity, Islam and Traditional worship.
+This creates a unique atmosphere with different cultures and religions mixing in harmony.

 Nigeria has a lot of delicious national recipes and dishes.
-It is difficult to know where to start, but some real highlights are:
+It may be difficult to know where to start, but some choices are: